box/developer.box.com/content/guides/getting-started/first-application.md

-In the next tabs you can create webhooks, web app integrations, submit app for enablement for access to the Enterprise, submit your app to the [Box Integrations][app-center], and generate a report to view this application’s activity.
+In the next tabs you can create webhooks, web app integrations, submit app for enablement for access to the Enterprise, submit your app to the [Box Integrations][integrations], and generate a report to view this application’s activity.

 ## Test your app